-Social Studies will give concentration credit for cross-registered courses taught at the Kennedy School or the Graduate School of Education and for some courses at the School of Public Health.
-We also generally approve courses in the social sciences or history taught at MIT.
-As Law School courses are graded on a high pass/pass/fail system, and as all concentration courses in Social Studies must be taken for a letter grade, we do not give concentration credit for courses taken at Harvard Law School.
+Social Studies will give concentration credit for letter-graded focus field courses taught at the Harvard Kennedy School, the Harvard Graduate School of Education, or Harvard Divinity School.
+We will also generally approve focus field courses in the social sciences or history taught at MIT or offered through approved study abroad programs.
+As courses at Harvard Law School and the Harvard Graduate School of Design are not letter-graded and all Social Studies concentration courses must be taken for a letter grade, we do not give concentration credit for those courses.

 To receive concentration credit for a cross-registered course, please fill out the Concentration Credit Petition for Cross Registered Courses form on the Registrar's website.
 Your form will need to be approved by the Director of Studies, Anya Bassett.

 Students should submit their petitions to the Registrar by the 5th Monday of the term in which they take the cross-registered course to receive concentration credit.
 However, petitions may be submitted retroactively if a student determines that a course that has already been completed fits into their focus field and if the retroactive petition is approved by Anya Bassett in consultation with the Social Studies Board of Instruction.
 Students in their final semester of study may not submit a petition after the 5th Monday of that final term.